eXcal1bur589/eXcal1bur589.github.io/iat-obfuscation.md

     - GetAsyncKeyState: Often used in keylogging to check the state of a key.
     - RegSetValueEx: Modifies the Windows registry.
     - ShellExecute: Executes programs or opens documents.

+These functions are imported from various dlls such as kernel32.dll, etc., which in the context of a legitimate application, are not malicious.
+Malware can take advantage of the functions as well to perform malicious actions against the victim operating system.